How The Financial Tab Is Personalized

 What Your Referral View Shows

-Referrals to you show the providers that refer patients to your practice.
+Received: Shows the providers that refer patients to your practice.
 Entries are ranked by the dollar amount the referral created, with month-over-month change displayed alongside each.

-How the Data Is Scoped to You
+How The Data Is Scoped To You

 Explicit referrals only.
 A referral appears in your data only when a referring provider is named on the underlying claim.
-Verbal recommendations, patient self-referrals, and EHR-generated referrals that do not produce a named referral on the claim are not captured.
+Verbal recommendations, patient self-referrals, and referrals that do not produce a named referral on the claim are not captured.

 Completed referrals only.
 Only referrals that resulted in a completed visit are included.
-Referrals that were initiated but never resulted in an encounter are not visible — this is a constraint of real-world data, not a filter applied by Jiro.
+Referrals that were initiated but never resulted in an encounter are not visible , this is a constraint of real-world data, not a filter applied by Jiro.
 As a result, average completion time reflects patients who were ultimately seen, not those who were lost to follow-up or who waited and disengaged.

 Self-referrals excluded.
 Encounters where you are both the referring and receiving provider are excluded from referral counts and percentage calculations.
 Approximately one in three referral-linked claims involves a self-referral; these are excluded because they do not reflect the referral relationships the section is designed to surface.